dhruvrajvanshi/crz/README.md

   `Option::Success.new(1) == Option::Success.new(1)` will always be true.
 - `adt_class` macro has been removed.
 Instead, you can simply pass a block containing your custom methods to the `adt` macro.
+- `match` macro doesn't need an explicit type argument.
+It won't work with the argument anymore.

 ## Quickstart
 Add this to your shard.yml